mxagar/census_model_deployment_fastapi/README.md

 I forked the starter code for this project from a Udacity [exercise/demo repository](https://github.com/udacity/nd0821-c3-starter-code) and modified it to the present form.

+The focus of this project doesn't lie so much on the data processing, but on the techniques and technologies used for model/pipeline deployment.
+A list of the most important MLOps methods and tools is the following:

+- FastAPI
+- Heroku
+- Type hints and Pydantic
+- Pytest
+- Python packaging
+- DVC

 ## Table of Contents

 - [Census Model Deployment to Heroku Using FastAPI](#census-model-deployment-to-heroku-using-fastapi)